 Because the Board believes that strong, independent Board leadership is an important aspect of corporate governance and beneficial to USANA and our shareholders, the Board has historically designated one of the directors as a Lead Independent Director.
-The Lead Independent Director is an independent director selected for a one-year term, or until their successor is chosen, by the other independent directors and is responsible for coordinating the activities of the independent directors.
-The Lead Independent Director presides at executive sessions of the independent directors and at meetings of the Board when the Chairman is not present and is a contact person for shareholders and third parties who may desire to contact the Board independently of the Chairman.
-Mr. Fuller served as Lead Independent Director during Fiscal Year 2024 and has again been appointed Lead Independent Director for Fiscal Year 2025.
-We believe that Mr. Fuller is an effective Lead Independent Director due to, among other things, his independence, his leadership experience in executive positions as chief financial officer and executive officer, his strong strategic and financial acumen, and commitment to ethics, as well as his extensive knowledge and deep understanding of USANA and our business.
+The Lead Independent Director is an independent director selected for a one-year term, or until their successor is chosen, by the other independent directors and is responsible for coordinating the activities of the independent director.
+The Lead Independent Director presides at executive sessions of the independent of the Board when the Chairman is not present and is a contact person for shareholders and third parties who may desire to contact the Board independently of the Chairman.
+Mr. Fuller served as Lead Independent Director during Fiscal Year 2024 and has again been appointed Lead Independent Director due to, among other things, his independent, bis leadership experience in executive positions as chief financial officer and executive officer, his strong strategic and financial acumen, and commitment to ethics, as well as his extensive knowledge and deep understanding of USANA and our business.